Florida State Road 9B

 State Road 9B (SR 9B) is a 5.5 mi state highway on the south side of Jacksonville, Florida.
 It is a freeway for its entire length.
 Its southern terminus is at County Road 2209 (CR 2209) in St. Johns County.
 Its northern terminus is at the southeast-most point on Interstate 295 (I-295).
-The highway is planned to be renamed to Interstate 795 (I-795) when the designation is approved by the Federal Highway Administration (FHWA) and the American Association of State Highway and Transportation Officials (AASHTO).
+The highway is planned to be redesignated as Interstate 795 (I-795) when the designation is approved by the Federal Highway Administration (FHWA) and the American Association of State Highway and Transportation Officials (AASHTO).

 Route description

 State Road 9B begins at an interchange with Saint Johns Parkway (County Road 2209) in St. Johns, heading north as a four-lane divided highway.
 The road heads through Peyton Parkway (Race Track Road Connector) and Interstate 95 before expanding as a six lane expressway.
 The road continues north for 1.5 mi where it passes over Phillips Highway (US 1).
 The road then continues north for another 3 mi where it terminates at an interchange with Interstate 295.